People prefer to stay away from investing due to one of the following reasons;

 Investing your savings helps you build wealth.
-It enables you to put your money in assets that have a potential to beat inflation and earn real returns.
+It enables you to put your money in assets that have the potential to beat inflation and earn real returns.

 If you don't invest your savings, then you could be denying yourself the opportunities to enhance your wealth and achieve Financial Independence.